danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

 changes and share their inputs before the PR is merged.

-To send the [GitHub Status][status-api] notifications you see in these pictures, we implemented a small daemon in Go that runs within the Kubernetes cluster that monitors deployments to our `development` namespace and reconciles the deployment status for each revision.
+To send the [GitHub Status][status-api] notifications you see in these pictures, we implemented a small daemon in Go that monitors deployments to our `development` namespace and reconciles the deployment status for each revision.

 ## Conclusion